GET THE MOST FROM YOUR FOOD

 - Strike up conversations in your neighbourhood about how food waste affects us all.

-- Check in with local social service organizations or schools to see if they need help picking up donated food.
+- Check in with local charities, social service organizations and schools in your area to see if they need help picking up donated food.

 - Check out our recent research on The Avoidable Crisis of Food Waste to discover more.